-5.3 Supplemental Issues and Options - November 2006
+5.2.2 Supplemental Issues and Options - November 2006

 This additional round of Issues and Options consultation considered how the potential expansion of Hemel Hempstead recommended by the independent panel report on the draft East of England Plan could be delivered.
-It identified 14 different areas for potential growth in the Greenbelt around Hemel Hempstead.
+This consultation paper was prepared jointly by Dacorum Borough Council and St Albans City and District Council to inform both of their Core Strategies.